Last Updated on January 1, 2023

 Samoyed Poms usually looks like a miniature Samoyed, with their white coats and fun-loving nature.
 They are great for active couples or individuals.

-36. Border Pomeranian – Border Collie Pomeranian mix
+36. Border Collie Pomeranian mix (AKA Border Pomeranian)

 Breeds: Border Collie and Pomeranian mix